envkey/envkey-source/README.md

 ## Other EnvKey Libraries

-[envkey-fetch](https://github.com/envkey/envkey-fetch) - lower level command line tool that simply accepts an `ENVKEY` and spits on decrypted config as json.
+[envkey-fetch](https://github.com/envkey/envkey-fetch) - lower level command line tool that simply accepts an `ENVKEY` and spits out decrypted config as json.
 Handles core fetching, decryption, verification, web of trust, redundancy, and caching logic.
 Does most of the work behind the scenes for this library.

 [envkey-ruby](https://github.com/envkey/envkey-fetch) - EnvKey Client Library for Ruby and Rails.